streetsidesoftware/cspell/docs/types/cspell-types/interfaces/LanguageSetting.md

 • `Optional` **patterns**: [`RegExpPatternDefinition`](RegExpPatternDefinition.md)[]

-Defines a list of patterns that can be used in ignoreRegExpList and includeRegExpList
+Defines a list of patterns that can be used in ignoreRegExpList and includeRegExpList.

 #### Inherited from